Icehawk78/Kardashev/Rules_pictures.md

               COMPONENTS PICTURE- colonies, fleets, resources, etc.  Or include w/ individual description below

-#### *Resources*
+#### *Resource Cards*

-There are 3 types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
-These are represented by cards.
+Resource cards represent 3 types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
 Resources are used to build colonies, fleets, and research technology.
 At any point in the game, you may spend 4 of a single type of resource in place of another resource.

 #### *Tiles*